 The crucial aspects of knowing about Fiori are entirely left out of the sales presentation of Fiori.
 When I supported several sales pursuits, our prospects were not told any of the following information.
 This can’t be an isolated example — that is, I assume that this information is left out of most sales presentations to this day, as I had to dig to find this information.
 And none of the SAP’s sales and marketing literature explains any of the following bullet points.
 Nor does almost any of the essay written by analysts on this topic.

 Items to Understand

 - Fiori is not a full user interface the way that says, SAP GUI is.
 Fiori is instead a series of apps.
 You can see the apps library for yourself here.

-- When one buys Fiori, say along with S/4 HANA only a very small number of screens, that are encompassed in ECC are included – that being all of the app screens in the SAP Fiori apps.
+- When one buys Fiori, say along with S/4 HANA, only a minimal number of screens, that are encompassed in ECC are included – that being all of the app screens in the SAP Fiori apps.
 At the time that I published this article, there were 811 Fiori apps.
 In the space of one month, Fiori grew by 15 apps.

 - Fiori is not inherently designed to replace the multiple areas of SAP GUI.
 The most accurate way to think of Fiori is that it is a mobile user interface.

 - Fiori is not a platform for new app development.
-That is Fiori is not providing an environment to create new apps, so one must use the apps provided by SAP.
+Fiori is not providing an environment to create new apps, so one must use the apps provided by SAP.

 So these are some disappointing aspects to Fiori, which are not known.